raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 We start with the definition of a _transition_.
 A transition defines a change in the automaton's state.
 Transitions are formally defined as tuples of the form `(p,a,A,q,⍺)`:

  - `p` is the state the automaton is currently in.
  - `a` is the input symbol being consumed.
 This can be empty, meaning that the machine does not have to consume an input symbol to perform this transition.
+To indicate that the transition is to succeed when there ar eno more symbols, we will use the empty string, `''`.
+(In our previous implementation, we used a special symbol called END).
  - `A` is the topmost stack symbol, which is popped off the stack.
 This can be empty, meaning that the machine does not have to pop a symbol from the stack to perform this transition.
  - `q` is the state the automaton will be in after completing this transition.
 It can be the same as `q`, meaning that it might perform some action with the input and/or stack and remain in the same state.
  - `⍺` is a symbol to push onto the stack.
 This can be empty, meaning that the machine does not have to push a symbol onto the stack to perform this transition.